numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

 Moving a platform to a lower tier of support is generally backwards compatible.
 The exception is stopping to release wheels on PyPI for a platform.
-That causes signifcant disruption for existing users on that platform.
+That causes significant disruption for existing users on that platform.
 Their install commands (e.g., ``pip install numpy``) may stop working because if a new release no longer has wheels for the platform, by default ``pip`` will try to build from source rather than using a wheel from an older version of ``numpy``.
 Therefore, we should be very